waijule/webpack-oss-plugin/README.md

 ###### *WARNING*: The test suit generates random files for certain checks.
 Ensure you delete files leftover on your Bucket.
 - `npm run test` - Run test suit (You must have the .env file setup)
 - `npm run build` - Run build

+#### Publish
+- `npm run prep:patch` - Prepare for patch release
+- `npm run prep:minor` - Prepare for minor release
+- `npm run prep:major` - Prepare for major release
+Push a tag will automatically publish a version to NPM by travis

 #### Thanks
 Thanks to [s3-plugin-webpack](https://github.com/MikaAK/s3-plugin-webpack)